mresmith14/Cloaklet/README.md

 ### 🧬 Fingerprint Mutation

-Masklet modifies fingerprinting surfaces such as:
+Cloaklet modifies fingerprinting surfaces such as:

 * Canvas
 * WebGL